Moving

 3. Gather Your Documents: Meticulously collect and organize everything on the checklist.
 Pay attention to details like photo specifications, the validity of documents, and whether translations or apostilles are required.
 Expat forums on Reddit and Facebook are filled with stories of applications being rejected for a missing signature or an incorrect document format.
 Don't let this be you.

-How Should I Prepare for my Portuguese VFS Visa Appointment?
+How Should I prepare for my Portuguese VFS visa appointment?

 The VFS checklist is your starting point, but it's famously vague.
 Here's what "sufficient" or "proof" really means, according to those who have succeeded.